alterNERDtive/VoiceAttack-profiles/docs/upgrading.md

 Custom Profile]] your settings will be migrated to the new variables automatically.

-If you have not … well, you will unfortunately have to take note of your settings, and recreate them after creating a custom profile and including everything.
+If you have not and you have used my “EliteDangerous” profile as the main profile … well, you will unfortunately have to take note of your settings, and recreate them after creating a custom profile and including everything.

 Please do not fiddle with the configuration variables from your startup command (or any other, really).
 It _should_ not break anything, but it might.
 And it is